Librarika/manual/docs/bulk-actions.md

 To do bulk actions, please follow the below steps:

 * At first login to your library.
-* Please go to the `Dashboard -> Others -> Bulk Actions` option from the dropdown menu.
+* Please go to the `Dashboard -> Manage -> Bulk Actions` option from the dropdown menu.

     ![Bulk Actions dropdown menu](img/bulk-actions-dropdown-menu.png)